Munyuki/african_banking_crises_prediction/README.md

 ### ROC Curve
 <img width="426" height="413" alt="ROC Curve" src="https://github.com/user-attachments/assets/5487d084-179c-47f2-9f46-f38828aa0823" />

+The Random Forest model achieves an AUC of 0.99 on the ROC curve, meaning it excels at distinguishing between crisis and non-crisis years.
+A value this close to 1.0 indicates very few false positives and false negatives

 ### Feature Importance
 <img width="670" height="532" alt="Feature_Importance" src="https://github.com/user-attachments/assets/0db9bbf4-9a5c-4f89-8286-083dee5495bb" />

+Feature importance confirms that systemic crises and year are the strongest predictors, followed by political independence and inflation.
+The presence of country-specific features (Egypt, South Africa) suggests that geographic context matters.

 ### Precision-Recall Curve
 <img width="646" height="532" alt="Precision Recall Curve" src="https://github.com/user-attachments/assets/879a379c-ec88-4b5b-be3a-25886fd5d487" />

+The Precision-Recall curve is especially informative for imbalanced data (only 8.9% crises).
+Random Forest achieves the highest Average Precision (AP = 0.936), meaning it maintains both high precision and recall across thresholds.
+This is critical in a crisis prediction setting — you want to avoid false alarms while still catching real crises.

 ---